xindong95/SCRIP/docs/index.rst

 ..
-SCRIPT documentation master file, created by sphinx-quickstart on Tue Aug  3 19:13:29 2021.
+SCRIP documentation master file, created by sphinx-quickstart on Tue Aug  3 19:13:29 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SCRIPT's documentation!
+Welcome to SCRIP's documentation!
 ==================================

 .. toctree::